Are You Missing These Physician Tax Deductions?

 The cost of medical and office equipment adds up quickly, but these purchases can provide significant tax benefits.
 Everything from diagnostic machines and exam tables to computers, scrubs, and stethoscopes can be written off.
 You can often deduct the full purchase price in the year you buy it using Section 179, rather than depreciating the cost over several years.
 This strategy can be a powerful tool for managing your taxable income, especially in years when you make large investments in your practice.
 Making these decisions is a core part of strategic business tax planning.

-Health Insurance Premiums
+Deducting Your Health Insurance Premiums

 As a self-employed physician, you are responsible for your own health insurance.
 The good news is that you can deduct the premiums you pay for medical, dental, and qualified long-term care insurance for yourself, your spouse, and your dependents.
 This is an “above-the-line” deduction, which means you can claim it even if you don’t itemize your deductions.
 The only major rule is that you cannot be eligible to participate in an employer-sponsored health plan, such as one offered by a spouse’s employer.
 This deduction directly reduces your adjusted gross income, making it one of the most valuable write-offs available.

-How Retirement Plans Lower Your Taxable Income
+Using Retirement Plans to Lower Your Taxes

 For high-income professionals, contributing to retirement accounts is one of the most effective ways to reduce your taxable income.
 Every dollar you put into a tax-deferred retirement plan is a dollar you don’t pay income tax on today.
 This strategy allows you to build wealth for the future while simultaneously lowering your current tax bill.
 For physicians, especially those who are self-employed or have 1099 income, several powerful options are available that go beyond a standard workplace 401(k).
 Strategic business tax planning can help you choose the right combination of accounts to maximize your savings and deductions based on your practice’s structure and your personal financial goals.